-1. Any club member may submit an entry, but only via their Society or Club.
+1. Any member of an EAF Affiliated Society or Club may submit an entry, but only through their Society or Club.

-5. Prints or projected digital Images, which have been accepted in a previous EAF Annual Exhibition will not be eligible.
+5. Any image which has been accepted in a previous EAF Annual Exhibition will not be eligible.

 Entry Fees and Dates